MAGICGrants/so-simple-theme/funds/voting.md

 * Check the candidate details again for accuracy.
 * Change the number of winning choices to the appropriate number.
 * Keep the poll as "Private."
-* Select "Do not release results to all voters" and add the email info@magicgrants.org under the " Enter email addresses of users permitted to view poll results: (All voters can see these email addresses)" box.
+* Select "Do not release results to all voters" and add the email info@magicgrants.org under the "Enter email addresses of users permitted to view poll results: (All voters can see these email addresses)" box.
 * Select "Enable detailed ballot reporting."
 * Select "In detailed ballot report, also reveal the identity of the voter with each ballot."
 This allows us to confirm who votes.
 * Only select "Enforce proportional representation" if this is desired by the community.
 This will calculate winners differently to make a more proportional committee that represents different voting bases instead of selecting the top condorcet winners.
 [Click here](https://civs1.civs.us/proportional.html) for more information.